Which hormone regulates the metabolism of glucose in the body?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

 Insulin is the hormone responsible for regulating the metabolism of glucose in the body.
-It is produced in the pancreas and plays a critical role in maintaining blood glucose levels.
-When you consume food, especially carbohydrates, glucose levels in the bloodstream rise.
-In response, the pancreas releases insulin, which facilitates the uptake of glucose into the cells of the body, allowing them to use it for energy or store it for future use.
+It is produced by the pancreas and plays a crucial role in controlling blood sugar levels.
+When glucose enters the bloodstream after eating, insulin facilitates the uptake of glucose into cells, particularly muscle and fat cells, allowing them to use glucose for energy.
+This process helps lower blood sugar levels to a healthy range.

 Subscribe